urbit/urbit.org-reloaded/content/events/2023-10-28_urbit-assembly-lisboa.md

 Early-bird tickets are going live by the end of may in the [UF Public Group](/groups/~halbex-palheb/uf-public).

-This year's Assembly will be a conference of two days filled with presentations of all companies on Urbit followed by a week of side-events throughout Lisbon.
-Don’t miss it.
+We’re changing up the format this year: the first two days will be more “conference-like” with launches, presentations and panels from the Urbit ecosystem.

+Afterwards we’ll have a week of side events hosted by the community throughout Lisbon.

+Don't miss it.